 The country operates a Traditional Medicines Research Centre, which is engaged in the development of the traditional herbal medicines sector in Iran, as well as promoting the industry abroad.
 In recent years, the country has made its mark on the international scene.
-The government is also planning to create links with various other research institutes operating in different Islamic countries.
+The government is also planning to create links with various other research institutes operating in different Islamic countries as well as Western nations.

+For example, In May 2016, it was announced that Austrian students will visit Iran to learn traditional medical practices in Tehran, following an agreement reached in a joint meeting between Tehran University of Medical Sciences and traditional medicine experts in Austria.
+The announcement came only months after two Iranian traditional medicine workshops were held in Austria for the first time with the aim of introducing traditional medicine to western physicians and pharmacists.
 According to the WHO, there are around 30 traditional herbal medicine producers in Iran.
 The country has significant potential in this field given its geographical and climatic diversity, with about 1,800 plants able to be used for medicinal purposes.
 The government requires all herbal medicines to be manufactured to the standards applied to all pharmaceutical products.